Skip to main content ↓

 Final thoughts

 The hunter versus farmer versus trapper discussion isn’t about which sales persona is better.
 All three are important.
-Your job as a sales manager is to identify which of your sales reps fall into each category; then put them in the best possible positions to succeed.
+Your job as a sales manager is to identify which of your sales reps fall into each sales persona category; then put them in the best possible positions to succeed.

 Once you design a sales strategy that utilizes each sales reps’ natural strengths, while minimizing their weaknesses, your department’s close rate and retention metrics will improve.